fbpx

 How To Remove Face Shine In Photoshop (Fix Oily Skin)

-Oily skin in photos can appear bright and shiny, and as a result, it can distract from the subject.
-When photographing people, they also may request that you remove the oily look on their skin from the images.
-Luckily, you can easily remove face shine quickly in Photoshop.
+Oily skin in photos can appear bright and shiny, distracting from the subject.
+When photographing people, they may also request that you remove the oily look from their skin from the images.
+Luckily, you can easily remove shine from a face in Photoshop.

-Here is how to do it in four simple steps.
+Here is how to do it in a few simple steps.

 How To Fix Shiny Skin In Photoshop

-Step 3: Paint Over The Oily Skin Using The Brush Tool
+Step 2: Paint Over The Oily Skin Using The Brush Tool (B)

 Select the blank layer you created previously.
 Afterward, go to the Toolbar and select the Brush Tool (B).